Venezuela Debt Crisis May Offer Political Upside for Maduro

 In addition, an all-powerful legislative superbody created by Mr. Maduro's allies has left the political opposition in disarray and split over how to confront the president's slide into authoritarianism.

 On Friday, the government stepped up its crackdown against political rivals stripping one opposition lawmaker, Freddy Guevara, of his parliamentary immunity from prosecution and banning him from leaving the country.
-Mr. Guevara's political party, Popular Will, denounced the move as an effort to lock up the politician and silencing dissent.
+On Saturday, Mr. Guevara, who is vice president of the congress, sought refuge in the Chilean ambassador's residence and was welcomed on the basis of that country's "humanitarian tradition," Chile's Foreign Ministry said.
+Mr. Guevara's political party, Popular Will, has denounced the Venezuelan government for trying to lock up the politician and for silencing dissent.

 Mr. Maduro's ruling party dominated two elections marred by fraud earlier this year, one to elect the legislative body that usurped powers from the opposition-controlled congress as well as governor elections last month.
 But with detractors divided, Mr. Maduro and his allies may still triumph in upcoming races including mayoral elections slated for December.